 B. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1 or 2 individual steps from the script above.

+Step 2.6.
+To ensure success, make sure the phases are obvious and only transfer the upper aqueous phase without disturbing the lower phase, even at the cost of a reduced volume of aqueous phase transferred.

 Results